aws-samples/cfn101-workshop/workshop/content/30-cloudformation-fundamentals/200-lab-01-stack.md

 weight: 200
 ---

-Lets deploy our first stack.
-In this Lab, you will write simple template which will deploy S3 bucket.
+Let's deploy our first stack.
+In this Lab, you will write simple template which will deploy an S3 bucket.

 The bucket will be used later on when we introduce _Nested Stacks_.